 - All employees (full and part time) will be eligible to participate in the Plan after a qualifying period of 12 months employment by a member of the Company, although the Board may waive this requirement; - Performance rights are granted under the Plan at the discretion of the Board and if permitted by the Board, may be issued to an employee's nominee; - A performance right is a right to acquire one fully paid ordinary share in the Company subject to satisfaction of performance conditions, and will expire at the conclusion of the performance period.
-No consideration is payable by a participant in respect of the grant of performance rights, nor is any amount payable upon the vesting of the rights, or the subsequent issue of shares in respect of them; - Performance rights are issued on terms that impose a real risk of forfeiture and cessation to the participants if the performance conditions are not met or the participant acts fraudulently or dishonestly, or if the participant ceases to be an eligible employee; - The total number of shares the subject of performance rights issued under the Plan, when aggregated with issues during the previous 5 years pursuant to the Plan and any other employee share plan, must not exceed 5% of the Company's issued share capital;
+No consideration is payable by a participant in respect of the grant of performance rights, nor is any amount payable upon the vesting of the rights, or the subsequent issue of shares in respect of them; - Performance rights are issued on terms that impose a real risk of forfeiture and cessation to the participants if the performance conditions are not met or the participant acts fraudulently or dishonestly, or if the participant ceases to be an eligible employee; - The total number of shares the subject of performance rights issued under the Plan, when aggregated with issues during the previous 5 years pursuant to the Plan and any other employee share plan, must not exceed 5% of the Company's issued share capital: - Granted performance rights will lapse on the earliest occurrence of the following: - Expiry date if performance condition not met, - Fraudulent / dishonest actions or in breach of obligation to the Company. - Ceasing employment with the Company other than by retirement, permanent disability, redundancy or death; - The Plan does not allow participants to transfer performance rights unless the Board gives its prior written consent; - Shares issued as a result of the vesting of performance rights will rank equally with the Company's previously issued shares.
+The Board may amend the Plan Rules subject to the requirements of the Australian Securities Exchange Listing Rules.